 Williams, D.M.
 (2008).
 Exercise, Affect, and Adherence: An integrated model and a case for self-paced exercise.
 Journal of Sport and Exercise Psychology, 30, 5, 471.

 Apparently unhealthy individuals (smokers, cardiovascular high risk patients, overweight patients) should be informed of the benefits of exercising at a moderate intense, a lower intensity that is generally perceived to be necessary by this population.

 Gordon, N.F. et al. (1993).
 Life style exercise: A new strategy to promote physical activity for adults.
 Journal of Cardiopulmonary Rehabilitation, 13, 3, 161-163.

 A client-centered approach is the most important component of a health coaching skill set.
 Patients can ascertain whether you are truly attempting to understand their situation instead of merely trying to manipulate them into change.
 Respecting each patient's autonomy, drawing out ambivalence about change, evoking change talk, and allowing the patient to develop and/or own the treatment plan greatly improve the chances of achieving positive clinical outcomes.

 Butterworth, S.W.
 (2008).
 Influencing patient adherence to treatment guidelines.
 Journal of Management Care Pharmacy, 14, 6, 21-24.

 See Example Client Centered Goal Setting and Sample Interaction with Athlete.
 Also see Anchoring.

-The efficacy of the Physiotherapy treatment plan is highly dependant upon patient compliance.
+The efficacy of the Physiotherapy treatment plan is highly dependent upon patient compliance.
 Only 34 to 62% of patients undergoing physiotherapy correctly apply their exercise programs.